Lain62/DROgmo/README.md

 ```
 > WARNING: Currently DROgmo only supports having the files be in the same directory, or sub-folders of the main Ogmo Project Directory.
 > This includes tilesheets sprites, Entity images, and so on
+> Make sure to put the main Ogmo Project file on the very top of the folder directory
 ## Project
 You can acess Ogmo Projects using the `Drogmo::Project.new(path)`
 ```ruby